Morry98/claude-agents/competitive-analyst.md

 ---
 name: competitive-analyst
 description: Use this agent when you need to analyze competitors, understand market positioning, conduct SWOT analysis, perform competitive benchmarking, or develop strategic recommendations for gaining competitive advantages.
 This includes evaluating competitor products, services, pricing strategies, market share, strengths and weaknesses, and identifying opportunities for differentiation.\n\n**Examples:**\n\n<example>\nContext: User wants to understand their competitive landscape before launching a new feature.\nuser: "We're planning to add a subscription tier to our SaaS product.
-Can you analyze what our main competitors are doing with their pricing?"\nassistant: "I'll use the competitive-analyst agent to conduct a thorough analysis of competitor pricing strategies and subscription models."\n<Agent tool call to competitive-analyst>\n</example>\n\n<example>\nContext: User needs strategic insight on market positioning.\nuser: "How should we position our e-commerce platform against Amazon and Shopify?"\nassistant: "Let me engage the competitive-analyst agent to perform a comprehensive competitive positioning analysis."\n<Agent tool call to competitive-analyst>\n</example>\n\n<example>\nContext: User requests a SWOT analysis for strategic planning.\nuser: "I need a SWOT analysis of our main competitor TechCorp before our quarterly planning meeting."\nassistant: "I'll launch the competitive-analyst agent to conduct a detailed SWOT analysis of TechCorp."\n<Agent tool call to competitive-analyst>\n</example>\n\n<example>\nContext: User wants to identify competitive advantages for a marketplace platform.\nuser: "What makes successful multi-vendor marketplaces stand out from their competitors?"\nassistant: "I'll use the competitive-analyst agent to analyze successful marketplace differentiators and competitive advantages."\n<Agent tool call to competitive-analyst>\n</example>
+Can you analyze what our main competitors are doing with their pricing?"\nassistant: "I'll use the competitive-analyst agent to conduct a thorough analysis of competitor pricing strategies and subscription models."\n<Agent tool call to competitive-analyst>\n</example>\n\n<example>\nContext: User needs strategic insight on market positioning.\nuser: "How should we position our e-commerce platform against Amazon and Shopify?"\nassistant: "Let me engage the competitive-analyst agent to perform a comprehensive competitive positioning analysis."\n<Agent tool call to competitive-analyst>\n</example>\n\n<example>\nContext: User requests a SWOT analysis for strategic planning.\nuser: "I need a SWOT analysis of our main competitor TechCorp before our quarterly planning meeting."\nassistant: "I'll launch the competitive-analyst agent to conduct a detailed SWOT analysis of TechCorp."\n<Agent tool call to competitive-analyst>\n</example>\n\n<example>\nContext: User wants to identify competitive advantages for a marketplace platform.\nuser: "What makes successful multi-vendor marketplaces stand out from their competitors?"\nassistant: "I'll use the competitive-analyst agent to analyze successful marketplace differentiators and competitive advantages."\n<Agent tool call to competitive-analyst>\n</example>\n\n<example>\nContext: User needs to understand new market entrants.\nuser: "Three new project management tools launched this month.
+I need to understand how they compare to our product and what features we're missing."\nassistant: "I'll use the competitive-analyst agent to research these competitors and analyze their features, pricing, positioning, and identify gaps in your offering."\n<Agent tool call to competitive-analyst>\n</example>
 model: inherit
 color: purple
 ---